cran-task-views/MissingData/MissingData.md

     single-cell data, such as scATAC-Seq or CITE-Seq.\
     `r pkg("RNAseqNet")` uses hot-deck imputation to improve RNA-seq network inference with an auxiliary dataset.
--   *Proteomics*: Various functions to analyze the missing value mechanism and impute missing values (using multiple imputation) in LC-MS/MS spectra is available in `r pkg("imp4p")` for protein quantification.
+-   *Chemometrics*: Various functions to analyze the missing value mechanism and impute missing values (using multiple imputation) in LC-MS/MS spectra is available in `r pkg("imp4p")` for protein quantification. \
+    Imputation of data under detection limit for NIR spectra is provided in `r pkg("NIRStat")` for standard analyses of NIR time series.
 -   *Epidemiology*: `r pkg("bayesCT")` implements various methods for simulation and analysis of clinical trials in a Bayesian framework that allows for handling and imputation of missing data.\